-LiDAR specialists GeoCloud Analytics purchased the Gympie 2023 LiDAR dataset from the QLD Government on behalf of GDM, over a 44 km2 area in the central part of the Devils Mountain Project, see Figure 3.
+LiDAR specialists GeoCloud Analytics purchased part of the Gympie 2023 LiDAR dataset from the QLD Government on behalf of GDM, over an 80 km area in the western part of the Devils Mountain Project, covering EPM 26135.
 The resolution of the raw data is 1 m.
 GeoCloud Analytics reprocessed the point cloud data to yield a 50cm resolution bare earth Digital Terrain Model (DTM).